 Children must be three years old to be considered for the Peer Modeling Program.
 Peer models must be toilet trained and remain toilet trained for the duration of the school year.

-Three Early Childhood centers utilize peer models: The Early Childhood Education Center (4001 Waco Rd.), The Early Childhood Discovery Center (901 Rainforest Pkwy), and Field School (1010 Rangeline).
+Two Early Childhood centers utilize peer models: The Center for Early Learning North (2191 Smiley Ln) and The Early Childhood Discovery Center (901 Rainforest Pkwy).
 Peers are placed based upon needs of specific classrooms rather than building location.

 Classrooms and Policies